alemart/encantar-js/docs/getting-started/next-steps.md

 ## Publish your WebAR experiences

 So far we've just created a static HTML page.
-Static pages are surprisingly easy to deploy.
-Any quality web hosting supports them.
-[Neocities](https://neocities.org/){ ._blank }, [Glitch](https://glitch.com/){ ._blank } and [GitHub Pages](https://pages.github.com/){ ._blank } are popular alternatives that let you host your WebAR experiences easily and for free.
-Your pages will be served over HTTPS, and that's important for webcam access!
+The next step is to make your page available on the web.
+Your pages must be served over HTTPS - that's important for webcam access!

 !!! tip "Tip: use a QR code"

-    If you intend to print your reference images and have them placed on, let's say, a wall somewhere, consider adding a [QR code](https://en.wikipedia.org/wiki/QR_code){ ._blank } nearby.
-The QR code should point to your website.
+    If you intend to print your reference images, consider adding a QR code nearby.
+The QR code should point to your web page.
 Users can then just scan your QR code to open your WebAR experience.
 Easy! :wink:

 !!! tip "Use the minified code"